zhilizheng/qsubshcom/README.md

 ## Update:
 Jan 14, 2025: Added the real-time job monitor, it will record the resource consumption every 10 seconds without any code, e.g., runtime, %CPU, physical memory (RSS), largest physical memory (PMEM)) in the background for all the tasks started by qsubshcom (logged in ./job\_reports/JOB\_NAME\_timeXXX.mon)

-Dec 3,  2020: Update the default SGE PE, SGE PE shall be changed if the admin had a different setting
+Dec 3,  2020: Updated the default SGE PE, SGE PE shall be changed if the admin had a different setting

 Feb 16, 2020: Fixed a bug when choosing a cluster engine.